Standards in Public Office Commission publishes its 2018 Annual Report under the Regulation of Lobbying Act

-The report covers the Commission’s activities in administering the Act for the 2017 reporting year, including enforcement activities undertaken since the commencement of the Act’s enforcement provisions on 1 January 2017.
+The report covers the Commission’s activities in administering the Act for the 2018 reporting year, including enforcement activities undertaken during the year.

-Strong levels of compliance with the Act are continuing, as evidenced by registration and return figures: almost 10,000 returns of lobbying activities were submitted in respect of the three reporting periods in 2017 by more than 1,700 registrants.
-Health continued to be the policy area most lobbied about, followed by economic development and industry, agriculture, justice and equality, and housing.
+Solid levels of compliance with the Act are continuing, as evidenced by registration and return figures: almost 10,000 returns of lobbying activities were submitted in respect of the three reporting periods in 2018.
+Health continued to be the policy area most lobbied about, followed by: economic development and industry; agriculture; education and training, and justice and equality.

 Other operational information contained in the report includes details of decisions made regarding applications to delay publication of information contained in returns, and applications to waive or reduce the Act's post-employment provisions.
-In 2017, the Commission issued decisions on five applications to reduce or waive the one-year cooling-off period imposed by the Act, and two applications to delay publication of returns.
+In 2018,the Commission issued decisions on two applications to reduce or waive the one-year cooling-off period imposed by the Act, and one application to delay publication of returns.

 For more information, and to read the Commission's annual report on the Regulation of Lobbying, visit the website www.lobbying.ie.